haiku/haiku/docs/develop/kernel/device_manager_introduction.rst

 -------------------------

 So how does it all work?
-When building the initial device tree, the system only explores a minimum of device drivers only, resulting in a tree that basically only shows the hardware found in the computer.
+When building the initial device tree, the system only explores a minimum set of device drivers, resulting in a tree that basically only shows the hardware found in the computer.

 Now, if the system requires disk access, it will scan the device file